Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 In all these scenarios, my approach begins with a detailed analysis of what was done previously, understanding the technique used and the anatomical limits I will encounter during the revision.

-The deep plane technique in secondary lifting
+The deep plane technique in a secondary facelift

-In the deep plane lifting, dissection occurs below the SMAS, releasing the facial retaining ligaments — zygomatic, masseteric, mandibular, and cervical.
+In the deep plane facelift, dissection occurs below the SMAS, releasing the facial retaining ligaments — zygomatic, masseteric, mandibular, and cervical.
 This release allows me to elevate the entire muscle-aponeurotic structure as a unit, in a vertical vector that counteracts gravity.

 Navigating scar tissue

-The main technical challenge of secondary lifting is the presence of scar tissue in the previous dissection planes.
+The main technical challenge of a secondary facelift is the presence of scar tissue in the previous dissection planes.
 The good news is that, in most superficial techniques, healing occurs in the subcutaneous plane — above the SMAS.
 When I enter the deep plane, I often find tissues that have never been manipulated.

-When the previous lifting was also performed in the deep plane, dissection requires more care, but it is still possible.
+When the previous facelift was also performed in the deep plane, dissection requires more care, but it is still possible.
 Scar tissue forms identifiable planes that guide the dissection.
 The surgeon's experience in recognising these planes and navigating safely is what makes the difference between an excellent result and a complication.

 Correction of specific deformities